ms2data/ms2-quick-start/README.md

 ### Create a Semantic Model

-In the file view, create and open a new file called "ecommerce.malloy".
+In the file view, create and open a new file called `ecommerce.malloy`.
 Open the command palette (Command+Shift+P) and select "MS2: Suggest Semantic Model".
 You will be prompted to enter a description for the semantic model.
 You can try something like:

 > Build a model of ecommerce data that makes it easy to analyze sales trends across different dimensions